wmvsilva/cs5100-hw2-pacman/FinalProject/README.md

 First, open up `CoevolutionResultEvaluator.java` in your IDE.
 One should change the static variable `PAC_MAN_FILE` to the Pac-Man file produced by running the `Evolutionizer` that they'd like to use.
 Next, you should change the static variable `GHOST_FILE` to the ghost file produced by running the `Evolutionizer`.
 Note that you should not be mixing together files from different runs of `Evolutionizer`.
 For example, running a Pac-Man file with 10 generations and a ghost file with 100 generations in this class will cause an error.

 After you have set the variables, simply run the `main` method.
 The console will print the generation and the average score as each generation completes.
 After the main method has completed, a file called `score_yyyy-mm-dd_hh-mm-ss.csv` will be saved in the FinalProject folder.

+## TestPacManAgainstStaticControllers.java

+You may want to test the Pac-Man of each generation produced by `Evolutionizer` against some static ghost controllers to see the improvements over time.
+Using the `TestPacManAgainstStaticControllers` class allows you to take a file produced by `Evolutionizer` and run it against the Aggressive, Legacy, Legacy2, Random, and Starter ghosts provided by the Ms. Pac-Man AI library.
+Each generation of Pac-Man competes against each ghost controller some number of times and the average is recorded.
+After all the generations have been iterated through, a file named `evolved_pacman_vs_static_ghosts_yyyy-mm-dd_hh-mm-ss.csv` is produced which contains the average score against each controller for each generation.

+### Running TestPacManAgainstStaticControllers

+First, open up `TestPacManAgainstStaticControllers.java` in your IDE.
+Set the static variable `PAC_MAN_FILE` to the pacman file produced by `Evolutionizer` which you would like to test the genes over generations of.
+Then, run the `main` method of `TestPacManAgainstStaticControllers.java`.
+The console will print out the average scores as it determines them.
+On completion of the method, a CSV file called `evolved_pacman_vs_static_ghosts_yyyy-mm-dd_hh-mm-ss.csv` containing the average scores for each generation is produced.

+## TestGhostsAgainstStaticControllers.java

+You may want to test the ghosts of each generation produced by `Evolutionizer` against some static pac-man controllers to see the improvements over time.
+Using the `TestGhostsAgainstStaticControllers` class allows you to take a file produced by `Evolutionizer` and run it against the Generation,Nearest Pill,Random,Random NonRev,Starter Pacman provided by the Ms. Pac-Man AI library.
+Each generation of ghost competes against each Pac-man controller some number of times and the average is recorded.
+After all the generations have been iterated through, a file named `evolved_ghosts_vs_static_pacman_yyyy-mm-dd_hh-mm-ss.csv` is produced which contains the average score against each controller for each generation.

+### Running TestGhostsAgainstStaticControllers

+First, open up `TestGhostsAgainstStaticControllers.java` in your IDE.
+Set the static variable `GHOST_FILE` to the ghost file produced by `Evolutionizer` which you would like to test the genes over generations of.
+Then, run the `main` method of `TestGhostsAgainstStaticControllers.java`.
+The console will print out the average scores as it determines them.
+On completion of the method, a CSV file called `evolved_ghosts_vs_static_pacman_yyyy-mm-dd_hh-mm-ss.csv` containing the average scores for each generation is produced.